Extensive damage reported after TTC bus slams into two homes in Scarborough

 It happened on Oasis Boulevard in the McNicoll and Morningside avenues areas at around 1:40 a.m.

-Reports from the scene suggest that the bus was travelling along Oasis Boulevard when it failed to negotiate a curve in the roadway, jumped a curb and slammed into the fronts of the two homes.
+Surveillance footage obtained by CP24 shows the bus travelling along Oasis Boulevard when it fails to negotiate a curve in the roadway, jumps a curb and plows through a fence before continuing through the front yard of one of the homes.

 Police say that the driver of the TTC bus was taken to hospital as a precaution following the collision.

-The residents, meanwhile, were kept out of their homes overnight while crews towed away the bus and begun to assess the damage.
+The residents, meanwhile, were kept out of their homes overnight while crews towed away the bus and began to assess the damage.

 “I don’t think they are going to be allowed to return to their house tonight because it is not safe,” Insp.
 Jim Gotell told CP24 at the scene.
 “It will not be safe to go back into the house until the engineer goes into the house and makes a determination.”